noelnguyen/online-xp-docs/README.md

 ## Resources

-Classical PHP/MySQL/JavaScript experiments can be written from scratch, but there are many tools, libraries or all-in-one solutions to help building, managing and promoting an online experiment.
+Classical JavaScript experiments can be written from scratch, but there are many tools, libraries or all-in-one solutions to help building, managing and promoting an online experiment.

 _The list below reflects the knowledge of the researchers and IT support staff involved in the ILCB server initiative._